Updated: September 29, 2022

 If you are a speaker, and you feel you can’t attend, please let us know at any time.
 You will have our good wishes and there will be no ill will.
 We have a few speakers cancel every year, albeit for non-pandemic reasons, so we are used to planning around this.

-Unless the government tells us we may not hold the event, CodeMash will not be cancelled this year.
-We might have to alter some details of the event, based on the existing mandates from the government, and the changing situation around variants, vaccines, and so on.
-Due to the limited number of attendees, we will have a lower budget, which means fewer amenities.
+Unless the government tells us we may not hold the event, CodeMash will not be cancelled.
+We might have to alter some details of the event, based on any mandates from the government, and the changing situation around variants, vaccines, and so on.
 We will stay focused on what truly matters, high quality content that is affordable and accessible.

 The Kalahari has worked with us to make these adjustments to our normal event plan.
 These may change as the situation evolves.